Experienced Atlantic City NJ Criminal Defense Lawyer Protects Clients by Making Successful Self-Defense Arguments

 You have a right to feel safe in your own home.
 Similarly, while you should be aware that not everyone is a law-abiding citizen, you have a right to be able to walk down the street or visit a shopping mall without fear of being physically attacked.
 And, if you do get attacked – either in your Atlantic County home, a Cape May store or anywhere else in South Jersey, you most certainly have the right to defend yourself.

 That being said, if you are charged with a crime after you acted in self-defense, you need the assistance of an experienced criminal defense lawyer who will work hard to protect your rights and your freedom.
-NJ attorney John W. Tumelty has been fighting for the rights of clients charged with crimes in Atlantic and Cape May counties for more than 25 years.
+NJ attorney John W. Tumelty has been fighting for the rights of clients charged with crimes in Atlantic and Cape May counties for more than over 35 years.

 What is Self-Defense?